Lenovo Yoga 720-15: Review

 Bottom Line

 Some difficulties exist, that’s true.
-We can no longer access the machine’s ports, which are crucial to its many functions.
-The tablet is difficult to grasp because of the narrow yet noticeable bezel when in laptop mode.
-And Lenovo still uses its proprietary charger instead of the more compact and standard USB-C port.
-These are minor issues, but they should be mentioned in relation to a product costing this much.
+We can no longer access the machine’s ports, crucial to its many functions.
+The table is difficult to grasp because of the narrow yet noticeable bezel in laptop mode.
+And Lenovo sti l uses its proprietary charger instead of the more compact and standard USB-C port.
+These are minor issues, but they should be mentioned about a product costing this much.

 Related articles